 The media, whether it be local or national press, have a huge influence and can make a real difference to your marketing efforts.

 Although some restaurants might decide to steer clear of the media, getting regular coverage can be a hugely positive thing.
 Coverage in the media will help increase the number of people who become aware of you and the improve the morale of your staff who will be proud of where they work.

 In today’s society, having a website is a must for any restaurant.
 Customers want to find out more about places before they visit, browse menus from the comfort of their sofa or even book a table online.

 If your restaurant doesn’t have a website, you’re instantly putting yourself behind your competitors.
 If you have a poorly designed website that is difficult to navigate, you increase the chances of customers looking elsewhere because they can’t find exactly what they are after.

 A great looking website that works across all mobile devices, is easy to navigate through and provides incredible imagery will instantly catch the eye and impress.

 Following on from the need for a website, the power of mobile marketing also shouldn’t be ignored.
 With more smartphone users than ever, people look for information on the go.
 When it comes to those looking for a restaurant, mobile users are likely to want instant access to menus and the ability to book a table too.

-Mobile apps are proving popular investments within the restaurant world.
+Mobile apps and online ordering systems are proving popular investments within the restaurant world.
 You can provide exclusive discounts to app users, offer rewards for visiting, and provide instant access to menus and online booking functionality.
 There are many more benefits to investing in a mobile app for your business too, all of which can help build your brand and increase the number of bookings you are taking.